tujuhre12/sidekick-dev-web/README.md

 # Sidekick Code

-Automatically generate high-quality markdown context files for AI coding agents like Claude, Cursor, Windsurf, and Gemini by analyzing any public GitHub repository.
+Automatically generate high-quality markdown context files for AI coding agents like Claude, Cursor, Windsurf, and Gemini by analyzing any public GitHub repository

 ## Features